 Charles regularly defends public companies and their directors and officers, broker-dealers, and investment companies in a variety of cases alleging financial fraud, including purported violations of federal and state securities laws, Ponzi scheme lawsuits, FINRA arbitrations, and investment class actions.

 Charles has litigated a range of unfair competition, intellectual property, and noncompete disputes.
 These cases have included alleged violations of state and federal trade secrets acts, copyright claims, claims under the Digital Millennium Copyright Act, claims under the Computer Fraud and Abuse Act, and federal and state antitrust and unfair competition claims.

-Charles also has significant experience representing clients in a range of real estate litigation matters.
+Charles also has significant experience representing clients in high stakes real estate disputes.
 He has tried and handled appeals in multimillion-dollar real estate cases.
-He has managed large eminent domain projects, and he has tried numerous property tax cases.
-Additionally, Charles represents clients before state administrative agencies and regulatory boards, including the Department of Insurance, Secretary of State Securities Division, and Department of Revenue.
+He has represented public utilities and municipalities in large eminent domain projects, and he has tried numerous real estate tax cases.